Prevalence of $\rho$-irregularity and related properties

 \

-The theory developed for solving~{\eqref{sec6 ode}} can be also successfully applied to the study first order linear PDEs of the form
+The theory developed for solving~\eqref{sec6 ode} can be also successfully applied to the study first order linear PDEs of the form

 In general, if $w$ is $(\gamma, \rho)$\mbox{-}irregular then it is nowhere differentiable, but assume for the moment $w \in C^1$.
-Setting $v (t, x) = u (t, x + w_t)$, $\tilde{b} (t, x) = b (t, x + w_t)$, $\tilde{c} (t, x) = c (t, x + w_t)$, $u$ would be a classical solution of~{\eqref{sec6 transport1}} if and only if $v$ solved
+Setting $v (t, x) = u (t, x + w_t)$, $\tilde{b} (t, x) = b (t, x + w_t)$, $\tilde{c} (t, x) = c (t, x + w_t)$, $u$ would be a classical solution of~\eqref{sec6 transport1} if and only if $v$ solved

 which is meaningful (under suitable assumptions on $\tilde{b}$, $\tilde{c}$) even when $w \in C^0$.
-For this reason we will say that $u$ is a solution to~{\eqref{sec6 transport1}} if and only if $v$ solves~{\eqref{sec6 transport2}}, without properly defining the meaning of equation~{\eqref{sec6 transport1}}.
-Let us mention that in the context of rough path theory, if $w$ admits a rough lift, then it is possible to give meaning to~{\eqref{sec6 transport1}} and show the equivalence with~{\eqref{sec6 transport2}}, see~{\cite{catellier}}.
-If $b$ and $c$ are distributional but $T^w b$ and $T^w c$ have good regularity in $C^{\gamma}_t C^{\beta}_x$\mbox{-}spaces, then it is possible to give meaning to~{\eqref{sec6 transport2}} with Young integrals; in this case equation~\eqref{sec6 transport2} (and consequently~\eqref{sec6 transport1}) admit a natural interpretation in the sense of distributions, thus we will talk of weak solutions, cf. Definitions~5.5 and~5.13 from~{\cite{galeatigubinelli_ode}} for more details.
-Theorem~\ref{sec3 thm2} can be combined with the results from~{\cite{galeatigubinelli_ode}}.
+For this reason we will say that $u$ is a solution to~\eqref{sec6 transport1} if and only if $v$ solves~\eqref{sec6 transport2}, without properly defining the meaning of equation~\eqref{sec6 transport1}.
+Let us mention that in the context of rough path theory, if $w$ admits a rough lift, then it is possible to give meaning to~\eqref{sec6 transport1} and show the equivalence with~\eqref{sec6 transport2}, see~{\cite{catellier}}.
+If $b$ and $c$ are distributional but $T^w b$ and $T^w c$ have good regularity in $C^{\gamma}_t C^{\beta}_x$\mbox{-}spaces, then it is possible to give meaning to~\eqref{sec6 transport2} with Young integrals; in this case equation~\eqref{sec6 transport2} (and consequently~\eqref{sec6 transport1}) admit a natural interpretation in the sense of distributions, thus we will talk of weak solutions, cf. Definitions~5.5 and~5.13 from~{\cite{galeatigubinelli_ode}}; we refrain for giving here more details, for which we refer the interested reader to Section~5 from~{\cite{galeatigubinelli_ode}}.
 In the next statement, $\mathcal{M}_x = \mathcal{M} (\mathbb{R}^d)$ denotes the set of all finite Radon measures.